 Edmond Halley planted this constellation in the southern sky in 1678 as a patriotic gesture to his monarch, Charles II of England.
 It commemorated the oak tree in which King Charles hid after his defeat by Oliver Cromwell’s republican forces at the Battle of Worcester in 1651.
 Halley formed the constellation from stars that were previously part of Argo Navis.

 The invention arose out of Halley’s visit to the island of St Helena in the south Atlantic Ocean in 1676 to observe the southern sky.
 He presented his results to the Royal Society in London on his return in 1678 and the following year published his catalogue of southern stars, Catalogus Stellarum Australium, with an accompanying map, both of which included the new constellation.

 Halley listed 12 stars in Robur Carolinum.
-The brightest of them, in the tree’s roots, was the second-magnitude star we now know as Beta Carinae.
-The fourth star in Halley’s list, placed among the branches, was the peculiar eruptive variable now known as Eta Carinae; Halley’s catalogue is the first record of it.
+The brightest of them, in the tree’s roots, was the second-magnitude star we now know as Beta Carinae, a later designation assigned by Nicolas Louis de Lacaille.
+The fourth star in Halley’s list, placed among the branches, was the peculiar eruptive variable now known as Eta Carinae, another Lacaille designation; Halley’s catalogue was the first record of it.